Wound care center in San Jose, California

 During this visit, you will undergo a thorough diagnostic evaluation to identify the type of wound you have and any underlying conditions that may prevent healing.
 Your diagnostic exam may involve:

-- Imaging services, such as:
+- Imaging services

 - Electrocardiogram (EKG)